White supremacists are convicted of training for a civil warfare in Michigan | Michigan News | Detroit

 Shutterstock.com

-Justen Watkins, Thomas Denton, and Tristan Webb have been charged in August 2021 with larceny in a building, gang membership, felony possession of a firearm, and conspiracy to coach with firearms for a civil warfare.
+Justen Watkins, Thomas Denton, and Tristan Webb have been charged in August 2021 with larceny in a constructing, gang membership, felony possession of a firearm, and conspiracy to coach with firearms for a civil warfare.
 They had been accused of breaking into the vacant Michigan Division of Corrections Camp Tuscola annex and Tuscola Residential ReEntry Program in Caro in October 2020 and stealing state-issued clothing from one of the jails.

 Webb pleaded no contest Monday to gang membership, conspiracy to coach with firearms for a civil dysfunction, and felony possession of a firearm.
 His sentencing hearing hasn’t been scheduled but.